zerve-app/zerve/docs/docs/zerve/react-native-setup.md

 If you have an account on the [Zerve Alpha](https://alpha.zerve.app), you can create your own store.
 You should replace "ev/demo" above with "my-user/my-store".
 You can rename "DemoStore" to anything you prefer– it is only used in this codebase.

 Then run `zerve-sync`.
-This will create `./zerve/DemoStore/*` Typescript code in your project, which you should check in to your codebase:
+This will create `./zerve/DemoStore/*` Typescript client code in your project, which you should check in to your codebase:

 ```
 yarn zerve-sync